-Jim Himes represents Connecticut’s 4th District in the United States House of Representatives where he is serving his fifth term.
-He is a member of the House Committee on Financial Services, serves as the ranking member of the NSA and Cybersecurity Subcommittee of the House Permanent Select Committee on Intelligence, and is Chair of the New Democrat Coalition.
+Jim Himes represents Connecticut’s 4th District in the United States House of Representatives where he is serving his seventh term.
+He serves as the Chair of the National Security, International Development and Monetary Policy Subcommittee of the House Financial Services Committee.

 Jim grew up as the child of a single working mom in a small town.
 As a member of Congress, Jim works hard to provide all American children the same opportunities he had to succeed: access to a first-rate public school, affordable and effective health care, a decent and safe home, and a supportive community.